malin-nilsson/CinePosters/README.md

 - Mobile-first workflow

 ## What I learned
 This was my first project using an API.
-It was a bit intimidating but I also learned a lot of new things.
-One important thing I learned during he project was that it can be a little tricky to extract desired data from APIs, depending on how it's structured.
+I learned that it can be a little tricky to extract desired data from APIs depending on how they're structured.
 I needed to use different fetch requests to access OMDb's data, but successfully managed to pull a list of movie posters matching a search query.

 ## Useful resources
 OMDb API: